lly03/WeatherJournalApp/README.md

 <img src="https://user-images.githubusercontent.com/86360050/133074032-9c4e7041-ba25-46b4-9551-b607f20336c9.png" alt="screenshot of the weather journal app">

-When you enter the zip code (US only) and your feelings, it should be held into the server.
-And when you generate another entry, the latest entry, which was the input you added previously, should display under "Most Recent Entry".
+When you enter the zip code (US only) and your feelings, that data should be held onto the server.
+And when you generate another entry, the latest entry which was previously inputted, should be displayed under "Most Recent Entry".

 ## Starter Code